 Third parties may serve cookies on your computer or mobile device to serve advertising through our Websites.
 These companies may use information about your visits to this and other websites to provide relevant advertisements about goods and services that you may be interested in.
 They may also use technology that is used to measure the effectiveness of advertisements.
 This can be accomplished by them using cookies or web beacons to collect information about your visits to this and other sites in order to provide relevant advertisements about goods and services of potential interest to you.
 The information collected through this process does not enable us or them to identify your name, contact details or other identifying details unless you provide these.

 Our Main Technology Partners

 We work with, and use the following companies to maintain and improve our website.
 We ensure that any company that works with us and collects data, satisfies data protection requirements.
-If you have any questions at all, please feel free to contact us and we’ll be happy to help.
+If you have questions at all, please contact us and we’ll be happy to help.

 Clicky is used for collecting anonymous website usage statistics.
 The information that is collected includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/entry/visited/exit pages, to analyse trends, administer the site, and track user’s movement around the site.
 Clicky sets the “_jsuid” cookie, which allows Clicky to create usage profiles.

 More information can be found in the Get Clicky Privacy terms.

 We use Salesforce to manage our email campaigns as well as our CRM systems.
 We use Salesforce DMP as our data management platform.
 It is used to help us better understand our audience and to serve more relevant advertising based on your browsing activity.